 How to pay legal fees when you separate if you were cohabiting

-There isn’t a formal legal process you have to go through when you separate if you’re not married or in a civil partnership.
-But if you decide to take your partner to court for a share of the home you’ve lived in or because you can’t agree how to divide joint assets or possessions, there will be legal and other fees to pay.
+If you separate and you’re not married or in a civil partnership you don’t have to go through a formal legal process.
+But if you decide to take your partner to court for a share of the home you’ve lived in or because you can’t agree how to divide joint assets or possessions, you will have to pay legal and other fees.
 If you can’t pay them from your savings or income, you may have to look at other options.

 Paying your solicitor’s fees